-

 What tests do you need to take PrEP?

-When you request emtricitabine/tenofovir from us, our doctors will ask whether you’ve had:
+If you wanted to request emtricitabine/tenofovir from us, our doctors will ask whether you’ve had:

 - a negative HIV test result